wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 * Design - design was minimal so it uses your templates css

-** Duda One Plugin is now available at http://cncwebsolutions.com/duda-one-wordpress-plugin/ **
+Our Duda One Plugin is now available at http://cncwebsolutions.com/duda-one-wordpress-plugin/.
+This plugin will:

+* Display the duda one designs on your website
+* Allow the user to enter their website (optional) and email address
+* Create the duda one website
+* Create the user account
+* Assign the user account to the website
+* Direct the user to the online editor to start editing their new multi-screen site